VenusauRRR/BookQuoteApi/README.md

 ## Overview

-This project is a fullstack CRUD webapplication where the users can register, login, manage books and create their own quotes.
+This project is a fullstack CRUD webapplication where the users can register, login, manage both books and quotes, and create their own quotes.

 The application consists of an Angular frontend and a .NET Web API backend.
 Authentication is handled using JWT.